Donders-Institute/staff-scientists/docs/FAQ/MEG/rf_artifact.rst

 .. image:: images/rf_peakdetect.png
    :width: 400px

 The figure appears upside down with respect to the previous one: don't worry about it, that's a MATLAB plotting feature.
+The take home message is that for each 'trial' the peak frequency (and occasionally one of it's sidelobes) is identified.

 .. code-block:: matlab